AhmedElsherbini/Filter_SDF_files.R/README.md

 ## Usage
 1.Download the R file on your and open in R studio.

-2.Modify every path_of_file to your directory path and the names of the files to your file
+2.Modify every path_of_file to your directory path and the names of the files to your file.

-3.Choose the paramter (in my case it was the bacterial species) you want to filter your data for is present or not (type prop$)
+3.Choose the paramter (in my case it was the bacterial species) you want to filter your data for is present or not (type prop$).

-4. Always print the id list to confirm your data of your data

-5.  open the heatmap as pdf and choose the id list in the column.

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.